mikolmogorov/Ragout/docs/INSTALL.md

 Q: I get compilation error "Python.h: No such file or directory":

-A: You do not have Python developmnet headers installed.
-On some systems/distributions you have to install them manually, i.e. in Ubuntu:
+A: You do not have Python developer headers installed.
+On some systems/distributions you have to install them explicitly, i.e. in Ubuntu:

 	sudo apt-get install python-dev

-Q: Multiple errors during compilation, possible with "unrecognized command line option '-std=c++0x'" message:
+Q: Multiple errors during compilation, possibly with "unrecognized command line option '-std=c++0x'" message:

 A: Probably your compiler is too old and does not support C++0x.
 Minimum